 Following the delivery of 5,000 tonnes of Cornish granite boulders and 6,000 tons of shingle in April, work began in May to construct the 90 metre revetment which extends into the Solent and helps protect the east wing from the forces of the sea.

-In late May, Henry VIII's Tudor castle reopened to the public in time for the thanks to support from our local partners Hurst Marine.
+In late May, Henry VIII's Tudor castle reopened to the public thanks to the support of our local partners Hurst Marine.
 The east and west wings remain closed whilst our conservation and repair project is ongoing, and we continue to ask the public not to approach these sections of the castle for their safety, particularly given the heavy machinery which is operating on site.

 Protecting a remote and exposed place like Hurst Castle in the face of the immense forces of wind and tide is an extremely complex task.
 English Heritage is committed to Hurst Castle but there can be no quick fix, and our works on site will take many months to complete.View our statement